Acanthus wallpaper design by William Morris in light green and white

 Welcome to my website!

-This website is a work in progress, a place where I hope to catalog thoughts on things that are of interest to me, such as: books and reading, writing, bookbinding, practices of making, and nonreligious cultivations of faith and mystery.
+This website is a work in progress.
+It is itself a project and also a place to gather other projects.
+This is a place where I hope to catalog thoughts on things that are of interest to me, such as: books and reading, writing, bookbinding, learning, practices of making, personal and social uses of technology, and nonreligious cultivations of faith and mystery.
+It could be called a blog.

 Why a website?